All Parts Are Welcome

 What is IFS (Internal Family Systems)?

-We all have parts - that want different things, carry distinct beliefs, play certain roles, and have good intentions for us.
-The conflicting thoughts and feelings you have may reflect parts who need some attention.
-The IFS process reveals your inner resource - also known as Self energy; that of which takes care of all your parts and knows what it needs to do to heal.
-Getting to know and being in relationship with your parts will ultimately lead to inner harmony and more ease in your life.
+We all have parts that want different things, carry distinct beliefs, and play important roles in our lives.
+Conflicting thoughts and feelings may reflect parts that need attention.
+The IFS process helps reveal your inner resource—Self energy—which can care for your parts and support healing.
+Building a relationship with your parts can lead to greater inner harmony and ease.

 What does an IFS therapist do during a session?

-I will ask questions that foster the relationship between you and your parts.
-Over time, your parts begin to trust you, and vulnerable parts can let go of the burdens they’ve been carrying - what you might be experiencing as current challenges at home, at work, and in relationships.
-I help facilitate the unburdening process, so that you can let go of painful beliefs and invite in more expansive qualities.
+I ask questions that help you build a relationship with your parts.
+Over time, they begin to trust you, allowing more vulnerable parts to release the burdens they carry.
+You may experience these burdens as challenges at home, at work, or in your relationships.
+I support this unburdening process so you can release painful beliefs and invite more expansive qualities into your life.

 What makes IFS different from other therapeutic approaches?

-IFS is an experiential process - meaning you’re tuned into your direct experience rather than just talking about it.
-Experiential therapy, and specifically - IFS - can go deeper than traditional talk therapy.
-You experience what is happening in the present moment while in relationship with yourself (including your many parts), and in relationship with me - your therapist.
-Because IFS is experiential, it’s hard to put into words!
-There is an ineffable, spiritual quality to the IFS process that leads to a more authentic and open-hearted way of being.
+IFS is an experiential process, meaning you tune into your direct experience rather than just talking about it.
+It can go deeper than traditional talk therapy.
+You experience what is happening in the present moment, both in relationship with yourself (including your many parts) and with me, your therapist.
+This is a potent combination.
+Because IFS is experiential, it can be hard to put into words.
+There is an ineffable, almost spiritual quality to the IFS process that fosters a more authentic and open-hearted way of being.

 What can you expect from doing IFS work?

-More “Self-energy” which includes the 8 C’s: confidence, calmness, creativity, clarity, curiosity, courage, compassion, and connectedness.
-In your day-to-day life you might have more awareness of your different parts and be able to respond from a place of less reactivity in previously activating situations.
-In essence, you’ll have the ability to face difficult situations or people with more ease, and have more compassion for all of your parts.
+You’ll access more Self energy, which includes the 8 C’s: confidence, calmness, creativity, clarity, curiosity, courage, compassion, and connectedness.
+You may notice your parts more and respond with less reactivity in challenging situations.
+This allows you to face difficulties with greater ease and compassion for all your parts.

 BIPOC Mental Health